 The textbook features plenty of full-color illustrations and includes two clear plastic pages that show the interior organs of the human body in an overlaid fashion.

 The course is laid out in five units with a number of chapters in each unit.
 The first unit is on botany.
 The second is on human anatomy and physiology.
-The third unit, which is about the methods and philosophy of the life sciences, discusses the nature of scientific investigations, evolution (treated as a retreat from science), and ecology.
+The third unit, which is about the methods and philosophies of the life sciences, discusses the nature of scientific investigations, evolution (treated as a retreat from science), and ecology.
 The fourth unit is on zoology, and the fifth is on cellular and molecular biology.

 Each of the 24 chapters is further subdivided into topical sections, and each section concludes with a set of Section Review questions and activities.
 You might find up to five different types of questions and activities in the Section Reviews.
 All of these sets begin with some comprehension questions.
-Then, there are usually three or four types of other questions and activities labeled as Critical Thinking, Identify, Observe, and Application.
-Critical Thinking presents more complex questions.
+Then there are usually three or four types of other questions and activities labeled as Critical Thinking, Identify, Observe, and Application.
+Critical Thinking presents complex questions.
 Identify requires students to write out definitions for a list of terms.
-Observe might have students observe living creatures, and sometimes it has them collect them or make drawings.
+Observe might have students observe living creatures, and occasionally it has them collect them or make drawings.
 (One Observe activity has students create a small terrarium to house a small lizard.)
 Application questions often go beyond the comprehension level to require analytical thinking, and they sometimes require lengthy answers.

-At the end of each chapter, a Chapter Review has terms to define, phrases to identify (i.e., “the three largest snakes” and “the longest-lived animal” on page 387), and two sets of questions labeled as Explain and Apply.
+At the end of each chapter, a Chapter Review has terms to define, phrases to identify (i.e., identify “the three largest snakes” and “the longest-lived animal” on page 387), and two sets of questions labeled as Explain and Apply.